dennisschroeder/khome/README.md

 #### Initialization & Configuration

 To start listening to state change events and call services, you need to initialize and configure khome.
-Here you have three choices to configure khome
+Here you have two choices to configure Khome

 1. The functional way
 ```kotlin